OliverDaviesLtd/oliverdavies-uk/README.md

     bin/drush.sh migrate:import --all --update

+## Updating Drupal core

+Updating Drupal core (and anything else) can be done using Composer.
+As this project is built using the Drupal core recommended project, all of the dependencies need to be updated:

+    docker-compose exec php composer update drupal/core-* --with-all-dependencies

+Once this has completed, the updated `composer.lock` file can be committed and pushed.

 ## Talks ordering

 In order to keep the talks page in the correct order, based on when the next time a talk is being given, the `created` date for the talk node is automatically updated on each save to match the date of the most future event for that talk.